 After that, click on ‘Create’.

-To add a widget, click on the Add Widget button in the top menu and now a popup will show up.
+To add a widget, click the Add Widget button in the top menu, and a popup will appear.

 - First, add your widget title.

 - Now select the type of widget.
 The types of widgets are metric, timeline, geomap, table, pie and bar.

 For Eg: If the number of users for a week has been 200, then the metric only shows the number.
 Here’s an example:

 This shows a line graph of your data.
 You can even compare two metrics over time with it!

 As the name suggests, this metric divides your data by country.
 If we are tracking new users, then choosing this will show new users by country, like this: